 “I’m not sure when I graduated from innuendo t-shirts, gold booty shorts and Mickey Mouse ears when not at Disney World, but I did.”

-I found myself at a big gay outdoor to-do last month.
-This is an event that I’ve looked forward to for years, but this year, it fell flat.
+I found myself at a big gay outdoor to-do that I usually look forward to.
+This year, it fell flat.
 Not the event itself, but the same group of guys that were so fun in years past.

-Shuffling through the crowd on my fourth drink and my buddies’ sixth or seventh, I caught a glimpse of us in a nearby window.
-There we were, three 40-something men and a 30-something.
-I looked miserable, but they were yucking it up in crop tops and plastic sunglasses like it was a carnival instead of the line to the port-a-potties.
+Waiting for a restroom with my buddies, I caught a glimpse of us in a window.
+There we were, three 40-and-50-something men with one 30-something.
+I looked miserable, but the rest were yucking it up in crop tops and plastic sunglasses like it was a carnival instead of a line to the port-a-potties.

-Still, I can’t shake that reflection in the window, and I can’t help feeling that what I saw was what I have to show for the last 15 years.
+These friends have been there for me and I for them, but I can’t shake that reflection in the window.
+I can’t help feeling that what I saw was what I have to show for the last 15 years.
 I want more.

 So many issues, so little time.
-Let’s unpack and try to put away one manageable item at a time.
+Let’s unpack and try to put away one at a time.

-What you may be experiencing is a midlife crisis.
+You may be experiencing a midlife crisis.
 Most people look up one day and ask, “Is this all there is?”
 Also on the table are blaming your buddies for your feelings, as well as a defeatist attitude that keeps you from addressing your real concerns.

-Much has been written about the gay Peter Pan Syndrome —the Lost Boys who never grow up, and the corners of queer culture that support and encourage them.
-Even if your friends are among those who need to work on it, no one appointed you to the Special Victims Unit.
+Much has been written about the gay Peter Pan Syndrome – the Lost Boys who never grow up, and the corners of queer culture that support and encourage them.
+Even if your friends are among those who need to work on it, no one appointed you Olivia of the Special Victims Unit.

 In short, it’s not them.
 It’s you.
-Enjoy your sensible separates from Target, and let them work their own issues in their own time, while you work on your stuff.
+Enjoy your sensible separates, and let them work their fashion choices and issues in their own time.

-It sounds like your friends share a real, valuable history, not just happen to be there.
+It sounds like your friends share a valuable history, not just happen to be there.
 If they weren’t worth it, you wouldn’t be worried about losing them.
 You can want more without throwing out the friends with the booty shorts.
-Growing apart might happen naturally, but without you kicking good people to the curb over their silly choices.
+Growing apart might happen naturally, but you don’t necessarily have to kick good people to the curb over their frivolous choices.

-As for the cocktails and relationships, change nothing at first and think about it consciously (and while sober).
-If you decide it’s necessary, put forth a plan to change.
-There is no “good number of drinks” or “perfect relationship” to guide everyone.
-The right answer is the one you feel good about for you, not the one you regret while doing it.
+If you do decide it’s necessary, put forth a plan to change.
+The right answers are the ones you feel good about, not the ones you regret while doing it.